France will say au revoir to gas and diesel vehicles by 2040

 The announcement came from France's Environmental Minister, Nicolas Hulot, who was appointed by newly elected president Emmanuel Macron.
 The ban on internal combustion vehicles serves a larger goal of making France carbon neutral by the year 2050.

-Hulot's plans haven't yet been finalized, but during his announcement, he noted that they came about after Donald Trump withdrew the U.S. from the Paris climate accord: "France has decided to become carbon neutral by 2050 following the US decision."
+Hulot's plans haven't yet been finalized, but during his announcement, he noted that they came about after U.S. President Donald Trump withdrew the U.S. from the Paris climate accord: "France has decided to become carbon neutral by 2050 following the US decision."

 One of the key details of any such plan will naturally revolve around what happens to older gas and diesel vehicles when and if France's ban goes into effect.
 There's no word yet on how those cars will be treated, though Hulot did say that lower income families would receive some kind of assistance from the government to help them purchase newer, more efficient vehicles.